Florida Republican introduces ‘Reject Latinx Act’

-Republican Florida Rep. María Elvira Salazar on Wednesday introduced a bill to ban the use of the term “Latinx” in public executive branch documents.
+Rep. María Elvira Salazar (R-Fla.) on Wednesday introduced a bill to ban the use of the term “Latinx” in public executive branch documents.

-The bill is the latest volley in a slow-burn culture war battle over the term, which was originally intended as a gender-inclusive variation of the Spanish terms Latino and Latina.
+The bill is the latest volley in a slow-burn battle over the term, which was originally intended as a gender-inclusive variation of the Spanish terms Latino and Latina.

 “The Biden Administration is waging a woke crusade on Latino identity and the Spanish language,” Salazar said in a statement.